jmejia8/eca-matlab/README.md

 # Evolutionary Centers Algorithm: MATLAB Version

-ECA is a physics-inspired algorithm based on the center of mass concept on a $D$-dimensional space for real-parameter single-objective optimization.
-The general idea is to promote the creation of an irregular body using $K$ mass points in the current population, then the center of mass is calculated to get a new direction for the next population... [read more.](https://www.dropbox.com/s/kqc22ki2edjtt0y/ECA-optimization.pdf)
+ECA is a physics-inspired algorithm based on the center of mass concept on a D-dimensional space for real-parameter single-objective optimization.
+The general idea is to promote the creation of an irregular body using K mass points in the current population, then the center of mass is calculated to get a new direction for the next population... [read more.](https://www.dropbox.com/s/kqc22ki2edjtt0y/ECA-optimization.pdf)